 Our founder Anita Lowenstein Dent travelled to northern Ghana and saw an opportunity to create of an innovative training programme for volunteer teachers that can both transform educational opportunity for the region's children, and provide opportunities for unemployed young people to develop skills with which to build prosperous futures.
 She founded Teach2Teach International and, on the basis of intimate collaboration with Ghanaian NGO Teach for Life, designed the Community Volunteer Teacher Programme to transform lives in northern Ghana through education.
 As the problems that she wants to address undermine education in communities across the globe, she plans to expand the programme into new territories on the basis of a successful pilot.

 Anita Lowenstein Dent is a TV documentary producer with many years experience at the BBC.
 Anita now combines programme making with initiatives in international development and non-partisan constitutional accountability.
 She holds an MSc in the Political Economy of Violence and Conflict in Development from University of London's School of Oriental and African Studies and a BA in History and French from the University of Manchester.
+Anita is a member of the Chatham House Council.

 Professor Paul Brown is Faculty Professor of Organisational Neuroscience at the Monarch Business School Switzerland and International Chairman of Vietnam Consulting Group.
 A clinical and organisational psychologist by profession, he is also a senior executive coach and mentor and a Supervisor in those fields from a background as a clinical and organisational psychologist.